Guide to buying a used RV

 6. Firestone Transforce HT2

-Another all-season option, the Firestone Transforce HT2 is great for B and C class motorhomes.
+Another all-season option, the Firestone Transforce HT2, is excellent for B and C-class motorhomes.
 It features:

 – An optimized tire profile to resist uneven wear